 With order management systems being the central integration of front, middle and back office functions, it is important to understand the components of an OMS and how their functionality can add value to your business model.

 The primary functions of an order management system are portfolio management, trade analysis, reporting, trade execution, trade management, compliance tracking and FIX /API connectivity.
 Each component plays an important role.

 Typically, portfolio managers use a portfolio modeling module to construct, analyze, rebalance and run “what if” scenarios.
 This simulation process shows the risk and liquidity effects of potential changes in the portfolio.
 Once a trading decision is made, the portfolio manager will authorize the trade and send it electronically to a trader.

 The compliance module determines if trades meet compliance policies.
 Some additional benefits provided by a compliance module include post-execution monitoring, audit trails and compliance administration.
 With tough industry regulation, compliance tops the operational priority lists of many firms.

 The trading module provides real-time, fully customizable trade blotters that communicate with portfolio managers, compliance, back office, brokers and a variety of execution venues.

-The FIX/API module provides for real-time trade and indication of interest communication between the trader, brokers and execution venues.
-Financial Information eXchange (FIX) or native API is the industry standard protocol for real-time exchange of transactions and information related to the securities markets.
+The FIX/API module provides for real-time trade and an indication of interest communication between the trader, brokers, and execution venues.
+Financial Information eXchange (FIX) or native API is the industry standard protocol for the real-time exchange of transactions and information related to the securities markets.